-The Southeast Data, Assessment, and Review (SEDAR) process is a cooperative Fishery Management Council initiative to improve the quality and reliability of fishery stock assessments in the South Atlantic, Gulf of Mexico, and U.S. Caribbean.
+Southeast Data, Assessment, and Review (SEDAR) process is a cooperative Fishery Management Council initiative to improve the quality and reliability of fishery stock assessments in the South Atlantic, Gulf of Mexico, and U.S. Caribbean.
 SEDAR seeks improvements in the scientific quality of stock assessments, constituent and stakeholder participation in assessment development, transparency in the assessment process, and a rigorous and independent scientific review of completed stock assessments.

 SEDAR is organized around three public workshops.
 First is the Data Workshop, during which fisheries monitoring and life history data are reviewed and compiled.
 Second is the Assessment Workshop, which may be conducted via a workshop and several webinars, during which assessment models are developed and population parameters are estimated using the information provided from the Data Workshop.
 Third and final is the Review Workshop, during which independent experts review the input data, assessment methods, and assessment products.
 The completed assessment, including the reports of all three workshops and all supporting documentation, are then forwarded to the Council's Scientific and Statistical Committee (SSC).
-The SSC considers whether the assessment represents the best available science and develops fishing level recommendations for Council consideration.
+The SSC considers whether the assessment is useful for management and develops fishing level recommendations for Council consideration.

 The South Atlantic greater amberjack stock has been assessed in 1999 (Legault and Turner), 2008 (SEDAR 15), and most recently in 2020 (SEDAR 59).
 Due to limited data, the 1999 assessment (Legault and Turner 1999) evaluated stock status relative to several scenarios of varying maturity schedules, natural mortalities, and biological reference points (or proxies).
 Most of these scenarios indicated the stock was likely not overfished nor experiencing overfishing.
 However, this assessment was conducted prior to the approval of reference points for management use, so no formal determination of stock status for greater amberjack could be concluded.
 A subsequent assessment was conducted through the SEDAR process in 2008 (SEDAR 15 2008).
 The SEDAR 15 (2008) assessment concluded the stock was not overfished nor experiencing overfishing.
-The current total ACL and annual OY for greater amberjack are equal to the ABC, which was estimated using the ABC Control Rule, and were implemented in

-2012 through the Comprehensive ACL Amendment (Amendment 25 to the Snapper Grouper FMP) (SAFMC 2011d).
+The current total annual catch limit (ACL) and annual optimum yield (OY) for greater amberjack are equal to the acceptable biological catch (ABC), which was estimated using the ABC Control Rule and implemented in 2012 through the Comprehensive ACL Amendment (SAFMC 2011b).
 The current combined commercial and recreational annual catch limit is 1,968,001 lbs whole weight (ww), based on the SSC's ABC recommendation, which included recreational landings for greater amberjack tracked using Marine Recreational Fishery Statistics Survey (MRFSS) estimation methods.

-See Section 1.4 for the most recent stock assessment information for South Atlantic greater amberjack completed in 2020 (SEDAR 59 2020).
+See Section 1.4 for the most recent stock assessment information for South Atlantic greater amberjack, completed in 2020 (SEDAR 59 2020).